How BigchainDB is Good for Asset Registrations & Transfers¶

 - BigchainDB prevents double-spending of an asset.

-- Validated transactions are strongly tamper-resistant; see [the section about immutability / tamper-resistance](immutable.html).
+- Validated transactions are strongly tamper-resistant; see the page about immutability.

 BigchainDB Integration with Other Blockchains¶